foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 It is a prefix operator, unlike the addition in most modern languages.
 The use of parentheses is quite simple: it means that the first element is applied to the other elements.

-We have booleans, represented by `#t`{.scheme} and `#f`{.scheme}, that evaluate to themselves.
-Another special symbol is `#nil`{.scheme} and will be useful for lists.
+We have booleans, represented by `#t` and `#f`, that evaluate to themselves.
+Another special symbol is `#nil` and will be useful for lists.

 So, how do we manipulate lists?
 In fact, we rather use pairs.
-This means that, instead of using the list `(2 3 5)`{.scheme}, we have the following pair: `(2 (3 (5 #nil)))`{.scheme}.
-The last element is concatenated with the special symbol `#nil`{.scheme}, and then, this pair becomes the second part of a pair, and so on.
+This means that, instead of using the list `(2 3 5)`, we have the following pair: `(2 (3 (5 #nil)))`.
+The last element is concatenated with the special symbol `#nil`, and then, this pair becomes the second part of a pair, and so on.

 These two forms are strictly equivalent.
-However, as it is more convenient to work with lists, we shall have a constructor `list`{.scheme}.
+However, as it is more convenient to work with lists, we shall have a constructor `list`.
 Applied to an arbitrary number of arguments, it will create the series of pairs representing the list of the arguments.
 Let's get back to pairs.

 In order to manipulate pairs, we have to be able to: